“YOU WON! YOU’RE GOING TO IRELAND!”

 10 Teams.
 7 Runners per Team.
 2 Days.
 200K Relay Race.

 My team chose me to start the race.
 Lucky me!
-Typically I am very nervous for races, so much so that I tend to just avoid racing in general.
-But this race morning was different; I was consumed by pure excitement, despite being jet lagged.
+Typically I am very nervous for races, but this race morning was different.
+I was consumed by pure excitement, despite being jet lagged.
 I slept great the night before, had a wonderful breakfast with my team, and was more than thrilled to line up on the starting line.

 Stage 9 (of 14 total for the day) rolled around and it was my turn to run again.
 By this time it had started to sprinkle, after all it wouldn’t be Ireland without some rain!
-My 5.2 mile stage consisted mostly of tall grass on uneven trail, not my ideal running terrain!
-Regardless, the route followed along the river and delivered more beautiful scenery.
+My 5.2 mile stage consisted mostly of tall grass on uneven trail, not the terrain I’ve trained on but who cares – I’m in IRELAND!
+The route followed along the river and delivered more beautiful scenery.

 Race day 1 ended at Loughlins Pub.
 We were greeted with fresh Guinness, Irish food, and massages.
 I was beginning to feel like I belonged in Ireland.
 This was a day I could relive a million times!